maximcoding/firebase-web-tutorial/README.md

 ----
 #### src/indexjs

-- Add SDKs for Firebase products that you want to use
-- Import the functions you need from the SDKs you need: (Link)[https://firebase.google.com/docs/web/setup#available-libraries]

 ```
+// Import the functions you need from the SDKs you need
 import {initializeApp} from "firebase/app";
 import {getAnalytics} from "firebase/analytics";
 import {